 .
 Isotonic, Isometric and Isokinetic are all different forms of resistance training

 .
-Important to incorporate a program that is diversified and isn’t too one-dimensional
+Important to incorporate a program that is diversified and not one-dimensional

 .
 Elastic resistance is a useful alternative to conventional resistance

-Resistance training can be loosely broken into three different forms: Isotonic, Isometric and Isokinetic.
-Isotonic generally refers to full motion exercises where you apply weight and then ask the muscle to go through a full range of motion to achieve optimal benefit.
-Most exercises at the gym fall under this category.
-In contrast, Isometric exercises are more low impact and body friendly.
-They are not designed to be quite as strenuous and the biggest difference is perhaps the range of motion that you put your body through during the course of exercise.
-Resistance is quite often achieved by using your own body weight.
+Isotonic, Isometric and Isokinetic are the three different forms of resistance training.
+Isotonic refers to exercises where you apply weight and then ask the muscle to go through a full range of motion.
+Most exercises at the gym will fall under this category.
+In contrast, Isometric exercises are lower impact and more body friendly.
+They are designed to be not quite as strenuous.
+The range of motion is perhaps the biggest difference with your own body weight often used as resistance.

 Finally, elite athletes who want to develop power at speed will generally incorporate some form of isokinetic exercise.
 However, it has to be said that while these type of exercises can diversify your program they aren’t quite as important if you’re just starting out.
 Initially, it’s perhaps best to lock down the basics first as these are slightly more advanced exercises.